huynd2210/Collapsi/README.md

     - Helpers in C++: [solver.encode_move()](Collapsi/cpp/include/solver.hpp:38), [solver.move_from()](Collapsi/cpp/include/solver.hpp:39), [solver.move_to()](Collapsi/cpp/include/solver.hpp:40)
   - plies: distance to terminal (≥1 when win==1; typically 0..50 on 4x4).

-Important: The on-disk record size may differ across builds/platforms due to struct packing/padding.
-Use the Python reader which auto-detects the format instead of assuming fixed size.

 Reading records (CLI)
 - Text format (first 5):
   ```